phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 ./CAFCore/QFramework/share/TQObservable/wizard.py
 ```

-The wizard will ask a couple of questions that we answer as follows
+The wizard will ask a couple of questions that we answer as follows (for more information about these questions, see at the end of this document).
 ```
 Please enter the path to the package you want to create an observable for (default: CAFExample): CAFExample What is the name of the observable you would like to create?
 MjjMaxObservable